-There has been a lot of speculation about the effects of Brexit in the fashion world, but despite all the uncertainties, many big names have come back to London.
-Riccardo Tisci, Burberry’s new creative director, brought the British iconic fashion house back to London with his debut collection, after almost two decades showing in Milan!
-Victoria Beckham showcased her label for the first time in London after ten years presenting in New York, just in time to celebrate the 10th anniversary of her namesake brand, and after living ten years in New York, Alexa Chung decided to make her debut in London!
+There had been a lot of speculation about would happen after Brexit in the fashion world.
+But despite all the uncertainties due to Brexit, many big names have come back to London Fashion Week.
+Riccardo Tisci, Burberry’s creative director, brought the British iconic fashion house back to London with his debut collection.
+This happened after almost two decades showing in Milan!
+Victoria Beckham is again showcasing in London after ten years presenting in New York.
+She brought her namesake brand back home just in time to celebrate its 10th anniversary.
+Likewise, after living ten years in New York, Alexa Chung decided to debut in London!

-In 2016, 90% of British fashion designers voted against Brexit, understandably, as global trade and free movement of talent is crucial to the industry.
-But the British Prime-Minister Theresa May, reminded them at an LFW-related event, of the new Exceptional Talent Visa that will allow brands to keep hiring internationally.
-The British Fashion Council’s message is clear: “London is open”.
+In 2016, 90% of British fashion designers voted against Brexit.
+Understandably, as global trade and free movement of talent is crucial to the industry.
+But the British prime minister, Theresa May, reminded them at an LFW-related event, of the new Exceptional Talent Visa that will allow brands to keep hiring internationally.
+The British Fashion Council’s message was clear too: “London is open”.

-Nobody knows for sure yet what to expect, but the BFC says that despite Brexit, in the past months there’s been an increase of sales and international brands continue to open stores in the UK.
-London is still considered to be the centre of creativity and commerce.
+Nobody knows exactly how Brexit will impact fashion brands in the long term.
+But the BFC said that despite Brexit, there’d been an increase in sales last year.
+And added that international brands had kept opening stores in the UK.
+In other words, London is still considered to be the centre of creativity and commerce.

-According to the fab mad hatter Stephen Jones, “If you are British and even though you try to be international and assume a European identity, there is always something which anchors you within a British sensibility, that means a balance between the love of the aristocratic and the love of the punk.”
-Indeed, the British sensibility and their distinct fashion, the talent, creativity, energy and spirit of adventure they are known for, is what makes LFW one of the most important Fashion Weeks in the world.
-And with young people from all over the world coming to study fashion at schools such as Central Saint Martins, London will remain open and stimulating to young local and international talent as usual.
+The fab mad hatter Stephen Jones explains, “If you are British and even though you try to be international and assume a European identity, there is always something which anchors you within a British sensibility.
+That means a balance between the love of the aristocratic and the love of the punk”.
+Indeed, the British sensibility and distinct fashion, creativity, energy and spirit of adventure are what make LFW one of the most important Fashion Weeks in the world.
+And with people from all over the world coming to study fashion at schools such as Central Saint Martins, even after Brexit, London will remain open and stimulating to young local and international talent.